-Educated at Great Yarmouth and Reigate grammar schools, and King's College, London University.
-He qualified in 1937 and took his MB, BS in 1938.
-House anaesthetist at King's Hospital; obtained the DA in 1939.
+Lieutenant General Norman Graham Guy Talbot was educated at Great Yarmouth and Reigate Grammar schools and King's College, London University.
+He qualified MRCS (Eng) LRCP (Lond) in 1937 and took the MB BS (Lond) in 1938.
+He entered the specialty of his choice through house and junior obstetric registrar appointments at King's College Hospital.
+While waiting for these appointments he was a house anaesthetist and obtained the DA in 1939.

 24 Aug 1939 Short Service Commission Lieutenant RAMC and RMO to the Finsbury Rifles.